fairpm/fair-beacon/README.md

 - Check WordPress debug logs in `wp-content/debug.log`
 - Use `error_log()` for debugging output
 - Monitor the REST API responses for package metadata
-## Using Mini FAIR
+## Using FAIR Beacon
 ### Installation for End Users
-Mini FAIR currently supports integration with [Git Updater](https://git-updater.com/), with planned support for other tools such as EDD coming soon.
+FAIR Beacon currently supports integration with [Git Updater](https://git-updater.com/), with planned support for other tools such as EDD coming soon.
-To use Mini FAIR, install the latest version of plugin as well as a supported tool - that is, Git Updater.
+To use FAIR Beacon, install the latest version of plugin as well as a supported tool - that is, Git Updater.
 ### Creating a DID for your package
-Once you’ve got Mini FAIR installed, you’ll need to create a DID for your package if you don’t already have one.
-Head to the Mini FAIR page in your WordPress dashboard, and click “Create New PLC DID…”
+Once you’ve got FAIR Beacon installed, you’ll need to create a DID for your package if you don’t already have one.
+Head to the FAIR Beacon page in your WordPress dashboard, and click “Create New PLC DID…”
 This will begin the process of creating a new PLC DID for your package - a globally-unique ID identifying your package, which you can take with you even if you change repositories in the future.
 It will also create two cryptographic keys: a “rotation” key, used to manage the DID’s details, as well as a “verification key”, which is used to sign releases.
 These keys will be stored in your WordPress database - **don’t lose them, as you can’t recover your DID if you lose your rotation key!**
 Once your DID has been created, it’ll be published [in the global PLC Directory](https://web.plc.directory/resolve) if you want to double check it.
 You can also sync changes to the directory via the Dashboard if your site’s URL changes, or (coming soon!) to rotate your keys.